costajob/ruby-app-servers/README.md

 ### Primes
 The Ruby application computes the sum of a range of prime numbers, fetched by the *Prime* standard library.
-The range of the first prime numbers to compute is configurable via an HTTP parameter to stretch computational time.
+The range of the first prime numbers to compute is configurable via a HTTP parameter to stretch computational time.

 ### Ruby
 Ruby 2.3 version is used for all of the tests.